-7 Great Fall Drives and Destinations in Washington
+7 Great Fall Drives in Washington

 Fall is here, and it is a great time of year to explore Washington’s natural beauty.
 Do not let the Evergreen State nickname mislead you; the state boasts many great places to view colorful fall foliage.
 We picked just seven great destinations where trees offer dramatic displays of vibrant crimson, orange and gold.